BrandonJackson1998/TestSeleniumOnPrinterLogicLoginPage/README.md

 I run a few test scripts on the PrinterLogic login page.
 I try to find any potential security flaws.
 I use the Eclipse IDE with Java.

-The Java code is in the EclipseWorkSpace folder in scr.
+The Java code is in the EclipseWorkSpace folder in src.